eurozulu/textnumbers/README.md

 `minus`: The label to give negative numbers
 `invert-digits`:  An optional bool flag which flips the final digits, adding the seperator.
 e.g. 23 in Dutch = drie en twintig  (3 and twenty)
-`names`: An array of named values
+`names`: An array of value names  for digit labels
-`labels`: An Array of value labels
+`labels`: An array of value names for group labels
 e.g.
 >{
     "title": "English",